MarkusRosen/markusrosen.github.io/_posts/2021-01-02-setup-keras-and-tensorflow.md

 conda env create --name keras-project-new --file tensorflow-base-env.yml
 ```

-For more tips on how to use conda as a package manager, use the [cheat sheet](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf).
+For more tips on using conda as a package manager, use the [cheat sheet](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf).

 The YAML file should look like this: